LooDaHu/ARORA_General_-Introduction/Welcome file.md

  - Build proper model is the first key step to create a good application.

-   Be care of your every step, small problem, like typo, could take much time .
+ - Be care of your every step, small problem, like a typo, could take much time.